AECOMTishman/3d-model-viewer/README.md

 ## What is it?
 This website is built using the WebGL API, which is based on OpenGL.
 Specifically, it uses the [three.js](http://threejs.org/) library of WebGL functions. three.js offers a variety of powerful features, as well as cross-browser and mobile functionality.

 This particular website also uses JQuery and Twitter Bootstrap, which are JavaScript and CSS libraries.
+These make the menus and buttons easier to manage and animate.

 ## Potential applications
 The best part of this viewer is that all you need to do is send a link to your colleague and you are done.
 No training.
 No software downloads.